hpello/sshmon/docs/tutorial.md

 # Tutorial

-This tutorial will guide you in the setup of your first host with SSHmon!
+This tutorial will guide you in the setup of your first host with SSHMon!

 ## Knowing your SSH connection